Dhanush12212/CodeMesh/README.md

 ## 6. Access the Application

-   - Open `http://localhost:5173` in your browser to start using CodeSync.
+   - Open `http://localhost:5173` in your browser to start using CodeMesh.

 # Contributing